 When this flag is unfurled by the breeze and waves above your heads, may each breath of Heaven remind you of these near and dear ties that are common to all human beings, your wives, mothers, children, sisters, and friends . . . .
 There are none in your company, I trust, who have not some such ties existing, and may the remembrance of those dear ties serve to nerve your arms to do their utmost in the day and hour of our need.

 In March 1862, two great armies fought on the cold, snowy fields of Northwest Arkansas.
+In both the north and the south, flags were presented to individual units with great ceremony.
 Each regiment brought their own flag, a banner they proudly flew during each conflict.
 These banners were rallying points, a symbol of pride, and each was unique.
+Battle flags were central to the experiences of those serving in the Civil War regiment.
+Soldiers viewed battle flags with respect and devotion.
+For them flags symbolized honor, tradition and loyalty to home.

 A soldiers' promise: I am proud that to my keeping is committed this banner, and though it may be shattered and torn in the conflict, you have my pledge that it shall never trail in disgrace; but, as the combat deepens, we will rally in very desperation of energy and proudly bear it aloft in the honor of victory, or compose it about us in the hour of death.
 It shall ever be found above us or around us!

 In March 1862, two great armies fought on the cold, snowy fields of Northwest Arkansas.
+In both the north and the south, flags were presented to individual units with great ceremony.
 Each regiment brought their own flag, a banner they proudly flew during each conflict.
 These banners were rallying points, a symbol of pride, and each was unique.
+Battle flags were central to the experiences of those serving in the Civil War regiment.
+Soldiers viewed battle flags with respect and devotion.
+For them flags symbolized honor, tradition and loyalty to home.

 A soldiers' promise: I am proud that to my keeping is committed this banner, and though it may be shattered and torn in the conflict, you have my pledge that it shall never trail in disgrace; but, as the combat deepens, we will rally in very desperation of energy and proudly bear it aloft in the honor of victory, or compose it about us in the hour of death.
 It shall ever be found above us or around us!